marudy/how-to-develop-front-end/README.md

 ## Flexbox
 Flexbox as explained by [Scott Vandehey article](https://medium.com/@spaceninja/what-is-flexbox-6aed968555ef#.ullxjk8qp) is a layout method that has been introduced with CSS3 and serves as an alternative so that developers do not abuse floats.
 Floats / inline-block etc hacks are hard to remember. limited and usually also buggy.

-So far, there are three versions of the specification but only one matters:
+So far, there are three versions of the specification but only one matters but the one that matters is the final one:
-* The [old 2009 spec](https://www.w3.org/TR/2012/WD-css3-flexbox-20120322/) — display: box — is no longer relevant.
-* The [2011 “tweener” spec](https://www.w3.org/TR/2012/WD-css3-flexbox-20120322/) — display: flexbox — was a draft spec, only implemented in IE10.
-You should avoid it if possible.
-* The [final 2012 spec](https://www.w3.org/TR/css-flexbox-1/) — display: flex — is the new hotness, with excellent browser support (see below).
+* The [final 2012 spec](https://www.w3.org/TR/css-flexbox-1/) — display: flex — is the new hotness, with excellent browser support.

 *Note:* Each spec used a different keyword for the display property, so if you see anything other than **display:flex** in the CSS code, it’s an older article and can be ignored.